simensen/srcmvn.com/source/_posts/2013-01-14-symfony-kernel-application-from-scratch-overriding-the-root-directory.md

 setup based on this restrction?
 Either way, there is no way to configure the root directory; It is always going to be setup by Magic.

+Decorating the Kernel instance was not going to be an option due to when and how the Kernel handles setting the root directory and du to the fact that as a `protected` property other people (and indeed Kernel itself) access `$this->rootDir` directly.

-Due to the unique way that the Kernel handles setting root directory decorating Kernel is not an option.
-It **has** to be done by defining a subclass and it **has** to be handled in the constructor.
-This is far from ideal.
-I had hoped that this functionality could be added to Symfony core but alas, [it was not to be][3].
+This meant that overriding the Kernel root directory **has** to be handled by the constructor.
+I had hoped that the ability to specify a custom root directory could be added to Symfony core but alas, [it was not meant to be][3].

-But all is not lost.
+All is not lost.
 It is possible even if it is not pretty.

     class CustomKernel extends Kernel
     {